scambier/tic80-typescript/README.md

 ### Code organization

-The default `tsconfig.json` will build all `.ts` files in your project folder, in no particular order.
+With the default `tsconfig.json`, TSC-80 will build all `.ts` files in your project folder, in no particular order.
 This may cause some problems, as some initialization code may be called before all the required classes/functions are read, leading to `undefined` errors.

 What you can do is call an `init()` function once, in your `TIC()` function.
-A sample file is provided with `$ tsc80 --sample`, or you can read the code  [here](https://github.com/scambier/tic80-typescript/blob/master/sample/tsc80-sample.ts).
+A sample file is provided [here](https://github.com/scambier/tic80-typescript/blob/master/sample/tsc80-sample.ts).

 ### Compression options